wmde/fundraising-banners/README.md

 ## Directory structure

-- `archive/`: Archived banners
-- `banners/`: Contains subdirectories for each campaign (sometimes also called a *channel*).
-Subfolder names *should* match the campaign names (top-level configuration sections in `campaign_info.toml`), but are not required to match.
+- `banners/`: Contains subdirectories for each channel and the campaigns in each channel.
+Subfolder names *should* match the channel names
-  - `desktop/`: contains the entry points and the banner components for the desktop campaign.
+	(top-level configuration sections in `campaign_info.toml`) and campaigns names, but are not required to match.
+Example: `banners/desktop/C24_WPDE_Desktop_01`: contains the entry points and the banner components for the desktop campaign.
 - `dashboard/`: Dashboard UI that displays the overview of the banners in development mode.